-Retail POS demands high level of testing across the following three levels of functions, keeping in mind that its performance directly impacts business revenues.
-Testing must be performed at Application as well as Enterprise Level, while addressing various issues such as multiple configuration settings, peripheral issues, upgrades etc.
+Retail POS demands a high level of testing across the following three levels of functions, keeping in mind that its performance directly impacts business revenues.
+Testing must be performed at the Application as well as Enterprise Level, while addressing various issues such as multiple configuration settings, peripheral issues, upgrades, etc.

 The market is flooded with plenty of commercial and open-source test automation tools.
 A proof-of-concept (PoC) exercise, evaluating two or three shortlisted tools should be performed to select the best-suited tool for the POS application.

-It is also important to take into consideration the ROI of the entire automation effort since automation calls for significant investments.
-Based on inputs like releases planned per year, number of regression test cases, size of manual testing team etc., an ROI report can be generated.
+It is also important to take into consideration the ROI of the entire test automation effort since automation calls for significant investments.
+Based on inputs like releases planned per year, a number of regression test cases, size of the manual testing team, etc., an ROI report can be generated.
 It can compare the effort and cost for both manual testing and test automation and provide the overall saving in terms of percentage and break-even period to the retailer.

 To sum up, the best approach is to adopt a carefully designed test strategy that includes a combination of both automation and manual testing with an integrated cross-channel QA approach.
 Only with a mature, well-planned testing approach can retailers mitigate risk and ensure quality optimization of retail POS.